(HOME) Station AJ8MH - Marquette, Michigan

 While waiting to purchase a transmitter, I visited our local radio store (Northwest Radio Supply).
 I spent so much time in that store, I could have been mistaken for a store fixture.

-Once I got my Hallicrafters HT-40 transmitter and got on-the-air, you couldn't pull me away.
+Once I got my transmitter, a Hallicrafters HT-40, and got on-the-air, you couldn't pull me away.

 My own very first QSL card is pictured below.
-In these early years, many novices had their cards made by the same printing company, especially this particular one.
+In the early years, many novices had their cards made by the same printing company, especially this particular design by Walter Ashe Radio.
+Also pictured below is my second printed card with the envelope I sent to Andy, WN0AAD (now W0AAA) in 1962.
+He was nice enough to send me pictures of each in 2024.

-Recently, I came across a picture of the man who gave me my first amateur radio exam in 1961.
+Several years ago, I came across a picture of the man who gave me my first amateur radio exam in 1961.
 Ray, W8HK, owned the local photography studio on Washington Street, and was active for many years in Marquette.
-He sold the shop and retired to Florida with the callsign K4HK.
+He sold the shop and retired to Florida with the call-sign K4HK.

-Ray is now a silent key, but I still remember sitting in his radio room taking and passing that novice amateur radio exam.
+Ray is now a silent key, but I still remember sitting in his radio room taking the novice amateur radio exam.
 Ray's picture and QSL are pictured below.

 Also, Morse code was often used with signaling flags at various activities, and amateur radio stations were used during many of our outings in the early 60s.
-The picture to the right was taken in 1961 at a campout, and shows an early Heathkit transmitter, and Hallicrafters and National receivers located in a tent.
+The picture to the right was taken in 1961 at a camp-out, and shows an early Heathkit transmitter with Hallicrafters and National receivers located in a tent.
 Yes, there was a generator for power.

 However, I always had a short-wave receiver with me, and listened when I could.
 I sent out reception reports in my spare time and received QSL cards, but that was about it.

 The first picture to the right was taken in 1964.
-I was 14 years old and a freshman in high school.
-And, I was getting close to landing my first radio station job.
+I was 14 years old, a freshman in high school and, I was getting close to landing my first radio station job.

-By early 1969, I was married and in the military going to school on the Mississippi Gulf Coast.
-The picture to the far right was taken in 1969 in my 5th floor, Biloxi, MS apartment, and shows my Hallicrafters SX-130 receiver.
+By late 1968, I was married and in the United States Air Force being trained as an air traffic control radar technician at Keesler AFB in Biloxi on the Mississippi Gulf Coast.
+The picture to the far right was taken in 1969 at Seashore Manor in my 5th floor apartment.
+It shows my Hallicrafters SX-130 receiver.

-After my training was completed, I stayed on the Gulf Coast until I was assigned to Southeast Asia.
-While there, I used a little Sony short-wave portable.
+I survived hurricane Camille in 1969 while in Mississippi.
+After my training was completed at Keesler, I stayed for another year on the Gulf Coast working in the air traffic control training building, until I was assigned to Southeast Asia in late 1970.
+While stationed in Nakhon Phanom, Thailand, I used a little Sony short-wave portable.

-While in Thailand, a couple of my friends talked me into taking the amateur radio exam to get licensed once again.
-That was in 1971, and I received the callsign WB5FCO.
+In Thailand, a couple of my friends talked me into taking the amateur radio exam to get licensed once again.
+That was in 1971.
+I received the call-sign WB5FCO.

 I've found a world of enjoyment in radio, and I've probably spent more time then I should have listening, learning and playing, but it sure has been fun.